kennethtegrado/data-structures-in-javascript/readme.md

 | Pop O(1)   | You remove something from the top of the stack                   |
 | Peek O(1)  | You check the element at the top of the stack                    |
 | Empty O(1) | Returns a boolean to determine whether the stack is empty or not |

+# Queues

+Abstract Data Structures that follows the **first in and first out** principle